 Inflating your Exercise Ball

-Once you have your exercise ball, you can start doing some exercise ball workouts.
+Once you have your exercise ball, you can start doing exercise ball workouts.

 While slight variations may occur from brand to brand, a 55cm ball is usually inflated to 68″, a 65cm ball to 80″ and a 75cm ball to 93″.
 Once the ball is inflated, remove the hose from the valve, quickly reinsert the plug and you’ll be ready to start exercising.

-Is there a Technique to doing Exercise Ball Workouts?
+Is there a Technique for doing Exercise Ball Workouts?

 When undertaking any form of exercise, it’s important to warm-up first.
 A good warm-up for exercise ball workouts is to do some simple stretches.